 The School-wide plan is posted on the school's Title I web page which also provides a translate feature.
-Each of the

-Title I buildings have a copy of the Title I School Wide Plan available for parents/guardians.
-Each of the Title buildings provides a copy of the school wide plan at the Beginning of the Year Title Family Nights, which happens at the beginning of each school year.
+Each of the Title I buildings have a copy of the Title I School Wide Plan available for parents/guardians.
+Each of the Title buildings provide a copy of the School Wide Plan at the Beginning of the Year Title Family nights which happens at the beginning of the school year.